Rigidity of wonderful group compactifications under Fano deformations: Rigidity under Fano deformation

 Now we have the following analogue of Proposition \ref{p.limit}.

 \begin{prop} Suppose there is a homomorphism of algebraic groups $\iota: G'\rightarrow G$ such that $G'$ is the product of a torus and a finite number of general linear groups, and the image $\iota(G')$ contains the maximal torus $T$ of $G$.
 Then the $G$-action on the family $\mcX/\Delta$ fixing the section $\sigma(\Delta)$ induces an action of $G'$ on this family.
 Let $\mcY'$ be the connected component of the fixed locus $\mcX^{G'}$ containing the section $\sigma(\Delta)$, which is a subfamily of the family $\mcY/\Delta$ given in Proposition \ref{p.limit}.
-Then the followings hold.
+Then we have the following conclusions.

 (i) The morphism $\pi': \mcY'\rightarrow\Delta$ is smooth and projective.

 (ii) The identity component $T'$ of the centralizer of $\iota(G')$ in $G$ is a subtorus of $T$.

 (iii) For $t \neq 0$, the left $T$-action on $\mcY_t$ induces an equivariant compactification $T'\simeq T'\cdot x_t\subset\mcY'_t$.